lincoln1883/Repairman/README.md

 - [📝 License](#license)

-# 🖥️ "EasyTask Home" Front-end  <a name="about-project"></a>
+# 🖥️ "HandyHome Hub" Front-end  <a name="about-project"></a>

-**EasyTask Home Front-end** is an application to complement our "Appointments for Home Services" project, providing a user-friendly interface for scheduling and managing home service appointments.
+**HandyHome Hub Front-end** is an application to complement our "Appointments for Home Services" project, providing a user-friendly interface for scheduling and managing home service appointments.

 ## ⚙️ Integration with Back-End